freedomofpress/securedrop-docs/docs/development/updating_ossec.rst

       <program_name>fwupd</program_name>
     </decoder>

-In the above example, we are creating a new `decoder` based on the `program_name` value.
-We can find this `program_name` value using the `/var/ossec/bin/ossec-logtest` command, you can paste the login as input to this, and it will give you some parsed output.
+We can find this ``program_name`` value using the :ref:`"ossec-logtest" command
+<using_ossec_logtest>`.
+Copy-paste the log event as input to this command, and
+it will give you some parsed output:

 ::

+    $ echo "Mar  1 13:22:53 app fwupd[133921]: 13:22:53:0883 FuPluginUefi         Error opening directory â€œ/sys/firmware/efi/esrt/entriesâ€�: No such file or directory" | sudo /var/ossec/bin/ossec-logtest
+    [...]
     **Phase 1: Completed pre-decoding.
         full event: 'Mar  1 13:22:53 app fwupd[133921]: 13:22:53:0883 FuPluginUefi         Error opening directory â€œ/sys/firmware/efi/esrt/entriesâ€�: No such file or directory'
         hostname: 'app'